How to Clean Pavers: Complete Guide

 Now that you've prepped the area, it's time to dive into the cleanup process.
 Follow these steps to restore the shine to your pavers:

-- Scrub the Pavers: Armed with a stiff-bristle brush or a paver cleaning brush, gently scrub the pavers with the cleaning solution.
+Armed with a stiff-bristle brush or a paver cleaning brush, gently scrub the pavers with the cleaning solution.
 Pay attention to any stubborn stains or heavily soiled areas.
 Be cautious not to apply excessive force to avoid damaging the paver surface.

-- Rinse Thoroughly: Once you've completed the scrubbing process, rinse the entire area with your garden hose.
+Once you've completed the scrubbing process, rinse the entire area with your garden hose.
 Ensure that all cleaning solution and debris is thoroughly washed away.
 Pay special attention to the joints between pavers to eliminate any residual dirt.

-- Inspect and Repair: Take a moment to inspect your pavers.
+Take a moment to inspect your pavers.
 If you notice any damaged or broken pavers, consider contacting a professional for replacements.
 Additionally, if you use sand between the pavers, ensure you top it up to maintain the stability of the surface.

-π§ Veteran's Tip: Maintain proper balance and posture while scrubbing to prevent strain or injury.
+Veteran's tip: Maintain proper balance and posture while scrubbing to prevent strain or injury.
 Take breaks if the task is extensive.

 Cleaning Pavers with a Pressure Washer